|

 One of the largest risks for patients following a surgery is immobilization.
 When patients are recovering, blood will coagulate in veins, causing blood clots.
 Often in a surgery center setting, deep vein thrombosis is treated with pharmaceuticals.
 This can cause other complications for patients such as excess bleeding which can lead to increase in swelling.

 For most total joint surgeries, there are three stages of immobilization.
 Before surgery, patients reduce movement in order to avoid pain.
-During surgery, patients are unable to move, then post-surgery patients are imobile during recovery.
-After some healing but during the recovery process, patients can still struggle with movement due to pain, swelling from DVT preventing pharmaceuticals.
+During surgery, patients are unable to move, then post-surgery patients are immobile during recovery.

 Portable DVT kits are created to allow patients to leave a surgery center and still prevent deep vein thrombosis at home without taking extra narcotics.